Principles for secure software

 Software development phases

-The framework is divided in the following phases for software development:
+The Secure Software Framework is divided in the four phases for software development:

 1. Context phase

 In the context phase, the security requirements and security assumptions are determined.
 The context defines what `secure’ means for the software system.
 Using a systematic method, it is possible to check for missing security requirements.

 Based on the above context, potential security problems (threats) are identified.
 Threats originate from the application’s behavior, its architecture and its implementation.

 For every threat, a countermeasure (mitigation) is created.
 Because threats are gathered systematically using a threat library, missing threats can be detected.
 Implementation The use of a secure coding standard helps to prevent security issues at the implementation level.
 A systematic code audit can check if the software is securely implemented.

 For every mitigation, a verification is described.
 During development, these verifications provide feedback to the development team.
 The evaluation of these verifications gives an extra assurance that the mitigations are securely implemented.